 In this case, we were simply lucky with our timing.
 Lake Eyre in northern South Australia fills with water only every few decades.
 But when it does, it becomes the largest lake in Australia.
 Seabirds from thousands of kilometers away somehow sense this (scientists still don't know how) and fly there to breed and nest.
 While we didn’t have a close up look at this seabird dating frenzy, we were able to see the pink lake while flying from Alice Springs to Melbourne.
 Our pilot was so excited he woke everyone up to look out the window.
 Here’s why.

 17. Get lost in Melbourne’s laneways, immerse yourself in its street art.

 When arriving in a new city, one's options to explore and comprehend it can be overwhelming.
 Rather than a random walk around Melbourne, we opted for a self-guided street art walking tour of the city.
 We spread the walk, along with some exploration of neighborhoods further afield, over a couple of days.
 This provided us with a general route through the city, anchored by street murals and fabulous alleys that serve as the playground of graffiti artists.
 As we sought out the next stop on the map (whose art was often replaced by something new), we were got pleasantly lost and distracted by other sites and cafes along the way.

 18. Rent a bicycle and ride along the coast to the Brighton Beach Changing Huts.

 Many cities around the world have launched bike share programs, but we were impressed by how easy and inexpensive (AUS$3 per day) the one in Melbourne is.
-If the weather is nice, find one of the bike stands in the city (download the Spotcycle app to make it easy), take a bicycle and one of the free helmets, and ride the coastal bike path towards St. Kilda.
+If the weather is nice, find one of the bike stands in the city (download the Melbourne Bikeshare App to make it easy), take a bicycle and one of the free helmets, and ride the coastal bike path towards St. Kilda.
 Continue on to the Brighton Beach

 changing huts bathing boxes.